 A: As a finance professional with experience, you have a track record that can help pave the way to your next position, especially if your work history is strong.
 If you’ve been at an organization for many years, you may be known for your sense of loyalty, which is a trait employers value.

-But even with your work experience, you’ll need to jump through a few hoops by taking some essential steps:
+But even with your work experience, as a job seeker you’ll need to jump through a few hoops by taking some essential steps:

-• Join the conversation.
-CFOs engage on social media, and so should you.
+- Create a social media profile, and join the conversation.
 You can use the various channels, from LinkedIn to Twitter, to connect professionally and personally, gain perspectives from other finance leaders, and even become a more strategic leader.

-• When you get to the interview, highlight specific examples of your past successes, and use them to showcase your strengths.
+- When you're asked to answer common interview questions, highlight specific examples of your past successes, and use them to showcase your strengths.

 Q: What other advice do you have for experienced job seekers?